-- 1. Any animal of unthrifty nature, unsuitable condition, or which cannot be satisfactorily handled under show conditions must be removed from the fairgrounds. - 2.
-All sheep shall be washed, properly fitted and trimmed.
-Blankets are to be removed prior to judging and kept off animals until leaving the fair. - 3.
-Flock consists of one ram, any age; two ewes, one year and under two years; and two ewes under one - 4.
+- 1. Any animal of unthrifty nature, unsuitable condition, or which cannot be satisfactorily handled under show conditions must be removed from the fairgrounds. - All sheep shall be washed, properly fitted and trimmed.
+Blankets are to be removed prior to judging and kept off animals until leaving the fair. - Flock consists of one ram, any age; two ewes, one year and under two years; and two ewes under one - 4.
 Breeder's young flock consists of one ram lamb and two ewe lambs, all bred and owned by exhibitor. - 5.
 A Get of Sire shall consist of four breeding animals, any age or sex, the Get of one Sire.
 Get need not be owned by the exhibitor. - 6.
 The show will be limited to registered purebred breeding sheep.
 Only breeds listed below may be entered.
-Registration must be furnished for all animals. - 7.
-If an exhibitor is unable to tend his animals during the fair, superintendent shall be informed of the fact and of the person who will assume this responsibility in his absence. - 8.
-Fair reserves the right, in case of limited space, to limit the number of pens to any exhibitor. - 9.
+Registration must be furnished for all animals. - If an exhibitor is unable to tend his animals during the fair, superintendent shall be informed of the fact and of the person who will assume this responsibility in his absence. - Fair reserves the right, in case of limited space, to limit the number of pens to any exhibitor. - 9.
 Only two animals per exhibitor may be entered in any one class.

-- 04 Yearling, Ram, 1 year and under 2 04 2 Ram, Lamb under 1 year 04 3 Pair of Ram Lambs, owned by one farm 04 4 Champion Ram 04 5 Reserve Champion Ram 04 6 Yearling Ewe, 1 year and under 2 Pair of Yearling Ewes, owned by one farm 7 04 Ewe Lamb, under 1 year 8 04 04 9 Pair Ewe Lambs, owned by one farm 04 10 Champion Ewe 11 Reserve Champion Ewe
+- 04 1 Yearling, Ram, 1 year and under 2

+- 04 2 Ram, Lamb under 1 year

+- 04 3 Pair of Ram Lambs, owned by one farm

+- 04 4 Champion Ram

+- 04 5 Reserve Champion Ram

+- 6 Yearling Ewe, 1 year and under 2 04

+- Pair of Yearling Ewes, owned by one farm 04 7

+- 8 Ewe Lamb, under 1 year 04

+- 04 9 Pair Ewe Lambs, owned by one farm

+- 10 04 Champion Ewe

-- 04
+- 04 Reserve Champion Ewe 11

 - 04 12 Breeders Young Flock

-- Flock, Ram, 2 Yearling Ewes, 2 Ewe Lambs 04 13
+- 04 13 Flock, Ram, 2 Yearling Ewes, 2 Ewe Lambs

 - 04 14

-- 04 15 Pen of Lambs (4 breeding animals - 2 Ewe Lambs, 2 Ram Lambs)
+- Pen of Lambs (4 breeding animals 2 Ewe Lambs, 2 Ram 04 15 Lambs)

-- 04 16 Supreme Champion Ram
+- 04 Supreme Champion Ram 16

 - 04 17 Supreme Champion Ewe

-The same classification and premiums as stated above are to apply to each of the following breeds.
+The same classification and premiums above apply to each of the following breeds.

-A. Cheviot D. Hampshire G. Southdown J. Natural Colored
+A. Cheviot C. Dorse E. Tunis G. Southdown

-B. Corriedale E. Tunis H. Suffolk C. Dorset F. Shropshire I. Oxford
+B. Corriedale F. Shropshire H. Suffolk J. Natural Colored D. Hampshire

+I. Oxford